 His expertise includes in-depth knowledge of a neighbourhood, properties for sale, amenities, market values and trends.
 His experience will help you to read a home quickly and interpret its value without partiality.

 Spend some time researching online, and then come up with a criteria list as specific as possible.
-Arrange your list in order of priority and inform your agent that you would not view a place unless it fulfills your minimum requirements.
+Arrange your list in order of priority and inform your agent that you would not view a place unless it fulfils your minimum requirements.
 This will save you a lot of time and wasted energy.

 Location and neighbourhood